Hint: the real problem is LinkSpam

 Clearly LinkedIN had no clue, plan, or concern about LinkSpam.
 So here’s what I did:

 - Sent happy little notes back to the rampant spammers telling them their LinkSpam was unwelcome, unprofessional, and unethical.
-Then deleted every last one of them from my LinkedIN Connections.
+Then blocked every last one of them.
+(I’m not alone in this; check out my new favorite LinkedIN bio by Jeff Yoshimura, VP and worldwide marketing leader at Elastic.)

 - Accessed each of my LinkedIN Groups, unchecking my previous OKs for both Group Manager and Group Members to send me email.